 New York State Criteria for Unfit Parent

-If you are seeking an arrangement where you have primary or even sole custody of your child, the judge is going to want to know if the other parent is financially independent, emotionally stable, and loving.
-Does he or she meet this criterion, or do they lack good parenting skills?
-The judge will want to know.
+Suppose you seek an arrangement where you have primary or even sole custody of your child.
+In that case, the judge will want to know if the other parent is financially independent, emotionally stable, and loving.
+Do they meet this criterion, or do they lack good parenting skills?
+Again, the judge will want to know.